 Use a credit card that gives you rewards

-Lots of businesses have to utilize credit at the start, when you’re yet to turn a profit you need money to get up and running and get yourself off the ground.
+Lots of businesses have to utilize credit at the start, when you have yet to turn a profit you need money to get up and running and get yourself off the ground.
 But not all credit is made equal, and as well as checking rates, you could also look into a card that rewards spending.

 Take Chase Sapphire Preferred vs Captial One Venture cards for example, you can see the pros and cons of what each offers and which would be best suited to your business.